bgd-labs/aave-address-book/README.md

 ### Adding a new Pool

-To list a new pool in the address book, you simply need to add a new pool in the respective [pools config](./scripts/configs/<type>/<network>) and run `yarn generate:addresses`.
+To list a new pool in the address book, you simply need to add a new pool in the respective [pools config](./scripts/configs/<type>/<network>) and run `npm run generate:addresses`.

 ### Adding new Addresses